stackbit-projects/raismrashdan-7e05b/content/pages/blog/index.md

   My pet peeve is fluffy, generic advice.
 Network more, practice communication skills.

   Why, how, with whom?
-These are the questions I seek and discuss in my blog.
+These are the questions I seek and discuss in this Journal.
 The minutia.
 The nitty-gritty.
 Not unuseful advice without specificity.
 hide_title: false
 col_number: two
 seo: